missnadia/petcheck/README.md

 # PetCheck
-Keep track of your pet's feeding/walking schedules and vaccination appointments.
+Keep track of your pet's feeding/walking schedules, vaccination appointments, and other important information.

 ## Usage
 - clone